acrylian/mediaelementjs_player/README.md

 A [Zenphoto](http://www.zenphoto.org) plugin for the MediaElement.js video and audio player by John Dyer (http://mediaelementjs.com).
 It will play natively via HTML5 in capable browsers and is responsive.

+##Installation

+Place the file `mediaelementjs_player.php` and the folder of the same name into your `/plugins` folder.

 Supported file formats
 ----------------------
 - Audio: <var>.mp3</var>, <var>.m4a</var> - Counterpart formats <var>.oga</var> and <var>.webma</var> supported (see note below!)<br>